 How do I start a catering business from my restaurant?

 Starting a catering business at your existing restaurant is simpler than most operators expect.
 Begin by choosing one catering use case, building a package-based menu from your best sellers, and setting operational guardrails like lead times and order minimums.
-Then get catering orders online through a dedicated page so guests can order without calling.
+Then get catering orders online through a dedicated page so diners can order without calling.
 ChowNow Catering lets you launch within your existing online ordering setup with no separate system required.

 What is the best way to start catering services without disrupting my kitchen?